Krishan Oberoi, Ph.D. – Founding Director & Principal Guest Conductor

 Krishan is the founding Artistic Director of SACRA/PROFANA.
 Hailed for his “visionary direction” (San Diego Story), Oberoi has been an ardent champion of 20th and 21st century music, empowering choruses to tackle challenging works by such composers as György Ligeti, Arnold Schoenberg, and Ernst Krenek.
 Oberoi has emerged as a notable proponent of living composers, initiating regional premieres of works by Nico Muhly, Sara Kirkland Snider, and Pulitzer Prize-winning composer David Lang.
 In 2014, Oberoi conducted the world premiere recording of David Lang’s when we were children, a piece dedicated to the Glimmerglass Opera.
 He has been at the vanguard of collaborative, interdisciplinary performance, working frequently with filmmakers, choreographers, and visual artists to expand audiences by creating innovative concert experiences.
-Oberoi holds degrees from Yale University and New England Conservatory, and is currently a candidate for the Doctor of Musical Arts degree at Boston University.
+Oberoi holds degrees from Yale University and New England Conservatory, and recently defended his doctoral thesis to earn his Doctor of Musical Arts degree at Boston University.

-Juan Carlos Acosta – Associate Artistic Director, Choral Music Instructor
+Juan Carlos Acosta, M.M. – Artistic Director, Choral Music Instructor

-Juan joined SACRA/PROFANA in June of 2015 and has continued the group’s critical acclaim and prepared them for noted performances with Art of Elán, La Jolla Playhouse, and the San Diego Symphony.
+Juan joined SACRA/PROFANA in June of 2015 as Associate Artistic Director and was named Artistic Director effective July 1, 2018.
+Acosta and has continued the group’s critical acclaim and prepared them for noted performances with Art of Elán, La Jolla Playhouse, and the San Diego Symphony.
 In addition to his role with SACRA/PROFANA, Juan is the Director of Music Ministries at the Village Community Presbyterian Church in Rancho Santa Fe and Director of the University of San Diego Concert Choir.
 Previous positions include Associate Conductor of the Folklore Guild, Director of the

 Cuyamaca College Choir, Director of Music Ministries at First United Methodist Church, Chula Vista, Director of the San Diego Children’s Choir Preparatory and Intermediate Choirs, and Choral Director at the Chula Vista School for the Creative and Performing Arts.
 He holds a Bachelors of Music Education and a Masters of Music in Conducting from San Diego State University.